 So what kinds of foods are available?
 I was very surprised at the variety of offerings, especially the amount of vegan, vegetarian, and gluten free options.
 I am none of those things, but it is nice to know that if you have an allergy or food preference, Epcot’s got you covered!

-Returning for 2019-The Cookie Stroll
+Returning for 2021-The Cookie Stroll

 Additionally, one of my favorite experiences at the festival was the Cookie Stroll.
 As you visit the festival kitchens in the Showcase Plaza, Germany, America, Canada, and between the Morocco and France pavilions, purchase one of five cookies and get your passport stamped.

 Festival of the Holidays Candlelight Processional